rkilpadi/vassar-dining-app/doc/vision.md

 ### Target Audience: Vassar students, employees, and dining staff.

 ### Business Case: Improves quality of student life.
 Allows for feedback on menu items.
+Using the feedback that the app would collect Vassar would be able to prioritize certain ingredients or vendors based on popularity.

 ## Main Features: